jj-julia/natural-cycles-countdown-timer/README.md

 (e.g., 3 days, 15 h, 20 m, 5 s).
 To make sure the text always covers the entire screen width, it should resize whenever necessary to achieve this objective.

-The purpose of the solution is to “fit” the input text into an element in one line (no line breaks, filling the whole width) using the maximum possible font-size.
+The purpose of the solution is to "fit" the input text into an element in one line (no line breaks, filling the whole width) using the maximum possible font-size.

 The text fit solution should be reusable and that the event name, as well as the specified end date,